Kitware/CMake/Help/manual/ctest.1.rst

 described below.
 Using this information to decide which resource to connect to is left to the test writer.

-The ``RESOURCE_GROUPS`` property tells CTest what resources a test expects to use grouped in a way meaningful to the test.
+The :prop_test:`RESOURCE_GROUPS` property tells CTest what resources a test expects to use grouped in a way meaningful to the test.
 The test itself must read the :ref:`environment variables <ctest-resource-environment-variables>` to determine which resources have been allocated to each group.
 For example, each group may correspond to a process the test will spawn when executed.

-Note that even if a test specifies a ``RESOURCE_GROUPS`` property, it is still possible for that to test to run without any resource allocation (and without the corresponding
+Note that even if a test specifies a :prop_test:`RESOURCE_GROUPS` property, it is still possible for that to test to run without any resource allocation (and without the corresponding
 :ref:`environment variables <ctest-resource-environment-variables>`)
 if the user does not pass a resource specification file.
-Passing this file, either through the ``--resource-spec-file`` command-line argument or the ``RESOURCE_SPEC_FILE`` argument to :command:`ctest_test`, is what activates the resource allocation feature.
+Passing this file, either through the :ctest-option:`--resource-spec-file` command-line argument or the ``RESOURCE_SPEC_FILE`` argument to :command:`ctest_test`, is what activates the resource allocation feature.
 Tests should check the ``CTEST_RESOURCE_GROUP_COUNT`` environment variable to find out whether or not resource allocation is activated.
 This variable will always (and only) be defined if resource allocation is activated.
 If resource allocation is not activated, then the ``CTEST_RESOURCE_GROUP_COUNT`` variable will not exist, even if it exists for the parent :program:`ctest` process.
 If a test absolutely must have resource allocation, then it can return a failing exit code or use the :prop_test:`SKIP_RETURN_CODE` or :prop_test:`SKIP_REGULAR_EXPRESSION` properties to indicate a skipped test.

 .. _`ctest-resource-specification-file`: